Trump Seeks Catholic Voters, But Some Catholics Push Back

 "If you want to see your values reflected in policy, there's really no choice," he said.
 "You have to not only vote the Republican Party, but you have to help get them elected."

-Given that Catholics bring a multitude of values to their political choices, however, Catholics should keep all the church's positions in mind, rather than focus solely on abortion, advises the National Catholic Reporter's Schlumpf.
+Given that Catholics bring a multitude of values to their political choices, however, Catholics should keep all of the church's positions in mind, rather than focus solely on abortion, advises the National Catholic Reporter's Schlumpf.

 "Church teaching says that we need to have a consistent ethic of life, where we look at all human life as valuable," she says.
 "That's why we see this cozying up with one party over a specific issue — admittedly an important issue for many Catholics — as problematic."

 This year, Democrats intend to compete vigorously with Republicans for the support of Catholic voters.
 They may be helped by having a ticket led by a Catholic.
 Also, the Catholic electorate includes a growing number of Latinos — most of whom opposed Trump in 2016.
-A February poll by EWTN News and RealClear Opinion Research showed Biden leading Trump among Catholic voters, but Trump led among those who describe themselves as more active in their faith--attending mass weekly and praying frequently.
+A February poll by EWTN News and RealClear Opinion Research showed Biden leading Trump among Catholic voters, but Trump led among those who describe themselves as more active in their faith — attending Mass weekly and praying frequently.